rubocop/ruby-style-guide/README.md

 * Avoid multi-line `?:` (the ternary operator), use `if/unless` instead.

-* Favor modifier `if/unless` usage when you have a single-line body.
+* Favour modifier `if/unless` usage when you have a single-line body.
 Another good alternative is the usage of control flow `and/or`.

     ```Ruby